Crash Course with a Salesforce Developer Account

 What that really means is we will pull all records from the Person Who Wants My Gold object where the value for the Id field is equal to the value of our URL variable "recordid".
 Going back to our table, if we pass the record ID we grabbed earlier from the record we just created, you might imagine the table's logic like so

 So we're looking inside the People Who Want My Gold table for the Id field and then finding the one that matches the value we feed it (by way of the URL variable merge code we added in).
 At that point, Salesforce returns the record with all of its data.
 We're populating the Name and Relationship into our survey.
-So when now when we run through the survey with the following link: http://www.surveygizmo.com/s3/2229617/People-Who-Want-My-Money-Form?recordid=a003700000177rE
+So when now when we run through the survey with the following link: http://survey.alchemer.com/s3/2229617/People-Who-Want-My-Money-Form?recordid=a003700000177rE

 We should see Gladstone's information prepopulated.

-When looking at Populate or Update actions in your SurveyGizmo data you will probably see an 18-character record ID instead of a 15-character ID like what we're using.
+When looking at Populate or Update actions in your Alchemer data you will probably see an 18-character record ID instead of a 15-character ID like what we're using.
 This is fine, they both point to the same record.

 Updating Salesforce Records